'Brady Bunch' star pays tribute to late TV mom Florence Henderson on Mother’s Day

 For once, it wasn't all about "Marcia, Marcia, Marcia!"
-Instead, on Mother's Day, Maureen McCormick made sure the person we really focused on was the lovely lady herself.
+Instead, on Mother's Day, "Brady Bunch" actress Maureen McCormick made sure the person we really focused on was the "lovely lady."

 McCormick, 61, who played Marcia Brady on "The Brady Bunch" from 1969-74, posted a sweet and loving message Sunday to her on-screen mom, the late Florence Henderson, who played Carol Brady on the show: